tszheichoi/awesome-sensor-logger/UNITS.md

 ## Accelerometer
 - `x`, `y` and `z` in meters per second squared (ms<sup>-2</sup>); Assumes `g` to be 9.80665ms<sup>-2</sup>.

+Note: On iOS, Sensor Logger uses the `CMAttitudeReferenceFrameXTrueNorthZVertical` coordinate system.

 ## Accelerometer Uncalibrated
 - `x`, `y` and `z`:
     - On iOS, this is in [standard gravity](https://en.wikipedia.org/wiki/Standard_gravity) (g).